uOttawa logo

 Mehrdad (Mike) Sabetzadeh, Ph.D., P.Eng.

-Associate Professor, Co-director of Sedna Lab
+Professor, Co-director of Sedna Lab

 School of Electrical Engineering and Computer Science